SHOP COURSES

 The Thorns of the Briar Queen is a Nighthaunt Bladeborn warband from Warhammer Underworlds Season 2.

-• Howling Vortex (Triple, Briar Queen): a chance to damage and reduce movement to an enemy within range.
+• Howling Vortex (Triple, Briar Queen): Roll up to 6 dice and for each 4+ allocate 3 damage and reduce by 1″ the movement to an opponent within 9″.

 The Briar Queen, as all Nighthaunt, can fly but is also one of the few with a ranged profile (up to 9″).
 She is similar to the Tomb Banshee only with 1 more attack in melee (3 for 1/4 damage) and her ability can damage and reduce the Move characteristic of an enemy 9″ away.
 It works on a 4+ (as many dice as the ability’s value) but reducing move is one of the best things you can do in Warcry except outright killing your opponent.